 The font I used is called Aleo.
 I made the letters 1 3/4″ tall.
 I also cut out stars from blue striped patterned paper and I cut them 2 3/4″ tall.

 Attach the stars to the banner using adhesive foam squares.
 I rotated the stars so that the stripes were going in different directions on the banner pieces.

 Glue the tan textured letters to the white cardstock letters.

 Attach them to the banner pieces using adhesive foam squares.

 To make it a little more festive, I added maroon and navy ribbon in between each banner shape.
-I simply tied a short piece of ribbon onto the off white ribbon that was threaded through each piece.
-The tied on ribbon pieces remind me of fireworks.
+I simply tied a short piece of ribbon onto the off-white ribbon that was threaded through each piece.
+The tied-on ribbon pieces remind me of fireworks.

-I love that I can use this banner not only in July but also May and September if I decorate for Memorial Day or Labor Day.
+I love that I can use this banner not only in July but also in May and September if I decorate for Memorial Day or Labor Day.